eric1357a/SOS/README.md

 **Functionalities and Web design**

-1. Complete the user requirements
-2. Consistent design and easy to use
-3. Smooth navigation to and fro
-4. Tidy Page Layout with logical and related graphics
-5. Error free implementation
-6. Creativity

 # Submission of The Fucks
-1. The front page of your submission should include the course title, module title, student identity number, student name, and group number.
+1. The front page of your submission should include the course & module title, student number & name, group number. also upload to suck moodle before the deadline.

 2. A written report should include the followings:

   - Assumption and the user and system requirements
   - Site map
-  - System structure on how MVC Model is applied
+  - System structure on how MVC Model is applied (#1)
   - Database structure
   - Tools, installation set, testing procedures and dataset (with suitable screen capture)
   - Test plan and Test cases
-  - Brief description (1 or 2 pages only) on the characteristics or good design of your application
+  - Brief description (1 or 2 pages only) on good design of application
   - Conclusions

-3. Upload all related documents and software project to garbage moodle on or before the deadline.

-4. You are required to demonstrate your assignment.
-You will fail this module if you do not demonstrate the assignment in the lab session as required.
+3. Demonstrate your assignment or fail this module.

 # References

 - Semantic UI  http://semantic-ui.com
 - jQuery  http://jquery.com

-# Skill checklist
+# Skill checklist (& good design)

 - AJAX
 - MVC
 - REST
 - SPA (https://en.wikipedia.org/wiki/Single-page_application)

+# notes

+**#1**: Model = sos.db.*, View = JSP, Controllers = Servlets